CASA of Maury County, Inc.

 - The ability to work cooperatively and collaboratively with all people in the child welfare system, i.e., judicial staff, service providers, DCS staff, foster parents, and anyone else who may participate in a CASA appointment.

 - Knowledge and understanding of issues and dynamics within families in crisis relating to child abuse and neglect.
-Experience working with such families preferred.
+Experience working with such families is preferred.

 - An attitude of respect, non-judgmental and empathetic behavior toward clients, being sensitive to values and beliefs of different cultures and backgrounds.

 - Computer skills in Word, Excel, Access and/or database management.

 - Good communication skills, both written and verbal, i.e., the ability to write effective court reports, present information in meetings and court, and public speaking about CASA.

 - Work schedule requires some evenings/weekends on occasion, as necessary for training and volunteer/case needs.
 Once trained, the work schedule includes 1 AWS day with the opportunity for additional AWS days as directed by the Executive Director.

 - Reliable transportation, with valid TN Driver’s license, and insurance.

 - Cell phone, with expense reimbursement, as directed by the CASA of Maury County, Inc. Board policy

 - Ability to maintain confidentiality with children, families, staff, and personal issues.